-In English there are a number of conventions that should be used when formatting a formal or business letter.
-Furthermore, you try to write as simply and as clearly as possible, and not to make the letter longer than necessary.
+When writing a formal or business letter, there are certain rules and conventions that need to be followed.
+These rules ensure that the letter maintains a professional tone and is easily understood by the recipient.
+Furthermore, you must try to write as simply and clearly as possible, and avoid making the letter longer than necessary.
 Remember not to use informal language like contractions.

-The return address should be written in the top right-hand corner of the letter.
+The return address should be written in the top right-hand corner of a formal letter.
+This will usually your address, but could be any other address to which a reply should be sent.

 Different people put the date on different sides of the page.
 You can write this on the right or the left on the line after the address you are writing to.
 Write the month as a word.